rune/rune/docs/docs/advanced/persisted-data.md

 - [Cube Rush](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/cube-rush) stores best time the player has achieved
 - [Sudoku](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/sudoku) stores play sessions to decide whether to show onboarding
 - [Pinpoint](https://github.com/rune/rune-multiplayer-web-games/tree/staging/examples/pinpoint) stores play sessions to decide whether to show onboarding

+## Future Plans

+This is just the start.
+We're also working on adding a way for you to submit scores for leaderboards that'll be shown both inside and outside your game!
+Similarly, we'll add achievements that players can earn inside your game and show off on their profile externally.